 Last Friday, Dec.
 8th was a day of surprise and wonder as some Mississippians woke up to snow.
-Typically, on an occasional year, we might get a few snow flurries, a dusting, and maybe an inch or two that would be gone by noon.
+Typically, on a rare year, we might get a few snow flurries, a dusting, and maybe an inch or two that would be gone by noon.
 This is not what happened.

 After a forecast of snow the night before, I decided when I woke to head outside to see if the unbelievable had happened.
 I was outside around the 6 am hour and I knew then it had.
 Snow was coming down.
 It was falling on a ground already covered with it!
 That rarity had occurred in the dark of night and that knowledge carried with it an excitement like receiving a great gift!
 Feeling the flakes tap my face and blinking in wonder and awe, the snow came pouring out of the sky at a thicker and more rapid pace.
 As if Someone had turned a bucket of snow over and it was falling into my world, my joy was profound.
 It was a wonder!